 For more information regarding occupational training certificates, please call the Division office at (909) 274-4220.

 Educational Advisers are available to assist students with Career and Education Planning.
-During the first week of registration, they are available in the Continuing Education registration area, Building 40.
-Times will be posted and students served on a first-come, first-served basis.
 Advisers are also available by appointment during the semester.
-Please call (909)
+Please call (909) 274-4845 to schedule an appointment.